The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/leveling-guide.md

 ## Know Your Role

 Melee DPS jobs have a unique mechanic in Positionals.
 Certain actions will deal more damage when executed from the rear or flank of a target.
 Targets with continuous Target Rings will always take the increased damage from positional actions. \
-The Role Action True North allows you to disregard positional requirements for ten seconds per use.
+The Role Action True North allows you to disregard positional requirements for ten seconds per use. \
+A continuous target ring will always count positionals as successful, regardless of your position.
 ![Positional zones](https://imgur.com/ANOqtwM.png "Positional zones")

 While it is a loss to miss your Positionals, landing them should be your last priority, after you have met all of the other combat priority requirements of a melee DPS job.
 These are listed in order from largest to smallest loss of damage if you fail that level.